QuinnWilton/programming-with-types-talk/readme.md

 ### i.
 Sum and Product Types
 A product type is either a tuple, or a record.

-Historical Note: Elixir used to have a native record type, but a few years ago Erlang implemented maps, which have more or less replaced records entirely.
+Historical Note: Elixir does have a native record type, but a few years ago Erlang implemented maps, which have more or less replaced records entirely.
 In real code, I'd recommend sticking to structs wherever possible, as pattern matching off of the type of the struct allows you to perform some level of type checking at runtime.

 Elixir:
 ```elixir